 • Compare, count, differentiate, measure, sort, classify, compute, tabulate, and/or categorize data and/or information

 • Assemble, copy, record, and transcribe data and/or information

-• Use fine and gross motor skills to perform tasks such as operating a keyboard, photocopier, telephone, calculator, motor vehicle, and chair lift
+• Use fine and gross motor skills to perform tasks such as operating a keyboard, photocopier, telephone, calculator, and computer printer.

-• Exert light physical effort in sedentary to light work, involving lifting, carrying, pushing and pulling
+• Exert light physical effort in sedentary to light work, involving lifting, carrying, kneeling, crouching, pushing, and pulling.